calculix/ccx2paraview/README.md

 # TODO

 - Generate invariants, principal min/max and equivalents for stresses and strains.
-- Test C3D20 elements.
+- Test S6 and S8 elements.
-- Test modal analysis.
+- Windows Line endings.